-A Secondary Index can be saved in either of two ways: standard or memory-optmized.
+A Secondary Index can be saved in either of two ways: memory-optimized or standard.

 Memory-optimized index-storage may be less suitable for nodes where memory is constrained; since whenever the Index Service memory-quota is exceeded, indexes on the node can neither be updated nor scanned.